 5. Repeat with remaining butter and egg mixture to make a second omelette.

 – 1 tbl. water

 1. Sprinkle 1 c. of the cheddar cheese over prepared pastry.

-2. Top with 1 omelette and half of the potato mixture.
+2. Top with 1 omelet and half of the potato mixture.

-3. Layer with ham, the remaining potato mixture, cheese, omelette and puff pastry.
+3. Layer with ham, the remaining potato mixture, cheese, omelet and puff pastry.

 4. Trim pastry to fit the dish, seal and flute the edges.